-Avocados are increasingly popular as “superfoods” and healthy toppings to put on toast or salads.
-Are avocados really as healthy as claimed?
+Avocados are increasingly popular as “superfoods” and healthy toppings to put on toast or salads, but are avocados really as healthy as claimed?
 How many calories are in an avocado anyway, and should you eat a whole avocado at one time?
 It turns out that avocados actually are packed with health benefits (especially for your heart).
 Avocados do have more calories than you might expect and a serving is smaller than you might think.

 Due to their high fat and very low sugar content, avocados aren’t the best pre-walking snacks (unless you pair them with something like a slice of toast).
 Avocados can be a great part of a healthy diet, and help you reach your weight loss or 10,000 step goals.
 Here’s a breakdown on the carbs, sugar, fat, calories and more in an avocado!

 If you haven’t downloaded the Pacer app yet, download Pacer for free (on mobile)!

 There are around 227-240 calories in an avocado.
 The amount depends on the size of the avocado.
 According to the California Avocado Commission, a medium avocado is around 150 grams and contains 240 calories.
 The NIH estimates that a medium Haas avocado has 227 calories and is 136g.
 The USDA estimates an avocado is 201 grams and contains 322 calories.
 Therefore, we can estimate that:

 227-240 calories: a medium avocado

 Most people don’t eat a whole avocado in one sitting.
 The pit and skin are inedible, so those can be thrown out.
 The recommended serving size for an avocado is about 1/5 to 1/3 of an avocado.
 That’s about 50g on the high side, which is smaller than you might think.
 Here are the calories in a serving of avocado: